 When your endorsement has been granted – and with us it has all the best chances! – it will be either Exceptional Talent or Exceptional Promise, depending on your previous experience and achievements.

-1st 4Immigration is a trusted introducer to various schemes – we will guide you on obtaining an endorsement and a subsequent visa application!
+At 1st 4Immigration we will guide you on obtaining an endorsement and a subsequent visa application!
 We will explain the criteria, the documents you need to submit and will act on your behalf to ensure a successful endorsement.
 At least some of the evidence must be from UK-based organisation(s), hence, those who are already in the UK, such as on a Tier 2 visa, could have an advantage based on their work here (such as while on a Tier 2 visa) or based on their activity while studying at a UK university while on a Tier 4 visa.
 It usually takes 8 weeks for a decision from when we submit your application to an endorsing body.
 It may be faster in some cases, which we will explain during your consultation.

 Once you have an endorsement, you have to apply for a visa within 3 months.
 You can apply from outside the UK or can switch inside the UK from permitted categories, such as Tier 2.
 This can be useful if you are keen to change from Tier 2 ICT (which doesn’t lead to settlement / ILR), especially IT workers who may secure endorsement from Tech Nation.
 Those on Tier 1 (Graduate Entrepreneur) can also switch if they obtain a relevant endorsement.